Achievable logoAchievable logo

 The IPO process

-During an initial public offering (IPO), the issuer and underwriter must follow strict guidelines and rules.
-These regulations come from the Securities Act of 1933, which oversees the primary market.
+During an initial public offering (IPO), the issuer and underwriter must follow strict rules.
+Most of these rules come from the Securities Act of 1933, which governs the primary market.

 As we discussed previously, issuers hire underwriters to sell their securities to investors.
-The issuer and underwriter sign a contract that details the fees to be paid by the issuer, the liabilities (commitments), and generally how the sale will unfold.
+The issuer and underwriter sign a contract that lays out:

 • Use of proceeds